From 2017 to 2018, obesity affected over

 Take a look at this infographic to find out how obesity affects the different areas of your body.

-Being overweight or having obesity greatly increases the risk of stroke, where blood stops flowing to your brain.
-Obesity can also have a profound effect on your mental health.
-This includes a higher risk of depression, poor self-esteem, and issues with body image.
+Being overweight or having obesity greatly increases the risk of stroke, which happens when blood stops flowing to your brain.

 Obesity has been associated with a higher risk of gastroesophageal reflux disease (GERD).
 GERD occurs when stomach acid leaks into the esophagus.